Mark Chao

-Mark Chao (趙又廷 (Tiō Iū-têng, Chao Yu-t'ing), born 25 September 1984) is a Taiwanese-Canadian actor and model.
-He made his television debut in the television series Black & White (2009), for which he won the Golden Bell Award for Best Actor.
-Since then, he has starred in films Monga (2010), Caught in the Web (2012), So Young (2013), Young Detective Dee: Rise of the Sea Dragon (2013), Chronicles of the Ghostly Tribe (2015) and the television series Eternal Love (2017).
+Mark Chao (趙又廷 (Tiō Iū-têng, Chao Yu-t'ing), born 25 September 1984) is a Taiwanese-Canadian actor.
+He made his debut in the television series Black & White (2009), for which he won the Golden Bell Award for Best Actor.
+After collaborating with director Doze Niu in Monga (2010) and Love (2012), he shifted his career to China, starring in films Caught in the Web (2012), So Young (2013), Young Detective Dee: Rise of the Sea Dragon (2013), Chronicles of the Ghostly Tribe (2015), Her Story (2024) as well as the television series Eternal Love (2017).

+Chao ranked 100th on Forbes China Celebrity 100 list in 2011 and 36th in 2017.

 Early life

 Chao is the son of actor and television host Allen Chao.
 He graduated from the University of Victoria in Canada, with a double degree in sociology and economics.
-He started his career in the Taiwanese entertainment industry after he graduated.
+After he graduated, he started his career in the Taiwanese entertainment industry.

 Career

-Mark Chao made his debut in the television drama Black & White (2009).
+Mark Chao made his debut playing Wu Yingxiong in the television drama Black & White (2009).
 His role as the rash, righteous and no-nonsense cop shot him to fame and won him the Best Actor award at the 44th Golden Bell Awards.
 He then starred in his first film, Monga (2010).
-The gangster flick, directed by Doze Niu grossed more than NT$250 million (HK$61 million) in Taiwan, making it one of the most successful domestic productions.
-Chao won the Best Newcomer award at the Asian Film Awards for his performance as a solitary, self-loathing and intense gang member.
-Chao won the Best Actor in Leading Role at the 26th Asian Television Awards (2021).
+The gangster flick, directed by Doze Niu, became a critical and commercial success, winning him the Best Newcomer at the Asian Film Awards.

-Chao's successive films boosted his recognition in China.
-Love (2012), directed by Monga director Doze Niu, became the highest-grossing Taiwanese film in the Mainland.
-He also starred in First Time alongside Angelababy, and reprised his role as Wu Yingxiong in the prequel of Black and White.
-The same year, he starred in Caught in the Web directed by Chen Kaige.
-The film drew than six million viewers and praise from critics.
-Mark won the Best Actor award for the Hong Kong and Taiwan category at the Huabiao Awards.
+After reuniting with Niu in Love (2012), Chao branched out of Taiwan by starring in First Time opposite Angelababy.
+He reprised his role of Wu Yingxiong in Black & White Episode I: The Dawn of Assault, the film prequel of Black & White.
+The same year, he starred opposite Gao Yuanyuan in Caught in the Web directed by Chen Kaige, winning him the Best Actor award for the Hong Kong and Taiwan category at the Huabiao Awards.

 Chao then starred in Zhao Wei's directorial debut So Young (2013), playing an ambitious and nerdy China university student.
-The same year, he played Di Renjie in Young Detective Dee: Rise of the Sea Dragon, the prequel to the popular Detective Dee film directed by Tsui Hark.
+The same year, he played Di Renjie in Young Detective Dee: Rise of the Sea Dragon, directed by Tsui Hark.